-Enterprise Knowledge Architecture & AI Readiness
+Enterprise Knowledge Architecture & AI Fluency

 Your knowledge problem is not a writing problem.
 It is a systems problem.